ErpNetDocs/winclient/introduction/expression-fields/functions.md

 ***Syntax:*** Convert (expression, type), where:

--expression - The expression to convert.
+- expression - The expression to convert.

 ***Example:*** CONVERT([LinesTotal], 'System.Decimal').